ShreyDudhia/Trim-X-Fund-Manager/README.md

 # Trim X - Fund Manager
-In this project we discuss how to use smart contracts to leverage an automated system that serves as a trading platform.
+In this project, we discuss how to use smart contracts to leverage an automated system that serves as a trading platform.

-## Initial Outcomes of Project:
+## Outcomes of Project:
 - Terms and Conditions Smart Contract
 - Lex/HTML Front End
   - Use Lex or HTML front end to ask user set of questions to recommend trading bots